 Brian has worked in the local timber and sawmill industry for nearly thirty years.
 He buys alder logs for resale to veneer mills in the Midwest, and figured maple logs for our own production.
 Quietly independent, Brian helps us track extraordinary logs back to their sources, so we can propagate them.
 He also runs our harvesting operation in Hawaii.
 Resourceful and thorough, Brian handles a number of concerns for us, from acquiring equipment to finding homes for by-products.

 Jake joined our team in 2018, the same year he graduated from Western Washington University (WWU).
 Jake is our head manufacturing engineer, handling all of our robotic applications and R&D. He has a passion to learn how things work and a focus on making systems better.
 At the millsite, there is no shortage of systems or projects to keep Jake busy.

 Ali grew up in the Skagit valley and worked in aerospace for over 10 years before joining us at PRT.
 As an engineering technician, Ali loves experimenting and designing with the systems and processes at the mill site.
 A member of our small but mighty engineering team, Ali is always up for a challenge, and has brought depth to our technical capabilities.

 To say Kylee grew up at the Mill is an understatement.
 At 17, alongside her father Eric Warner, Kylee began learning the fine art of grading soundboards.
-It’s a job that requires a knowledgable and nuanced eye.
-She is responsible for understanding each customers needs and holding that line in the custom shop.
+It’s a job that requires a knowledgeable and nuanced eye.
+She is responsible for understanding each customer's needs and holding that line in the custom shop.
 She doesn’t play an instrument but appreciates what it takes to build a great one.
 A decade later, Kylee likes that she’s helping steer the best soundboards to instrument makers around the world.